-For cat owners, nothing is quite as frightening as being told your cat needs to be anesthetized for a procedure.
-Anesthesia, defined as a "loss of feeling or sensation," is commonly used in veterinary practices, and provides an essential tool for surgical or other painful procedures.
-Anesthesia is expected to be used when your cat is spayed or neutered.
-But, it helps to have a better understanding of some of the commonly used types of anesthetics, how they work, and their potential drawbacks.
-It'll help you make the best decisions when it comes to sedating your cat.
+Many pet owner's are fearful of anesthesia.
+Anesthesia, defined as a "loss of feeling or sensation," is commonly used in veterinary practices, and provides an essential tool for surgical or other painful procedures that are recommended for your cat's health.
+Anesthesia is expected to be used when your cat is spayed or neutered, in dental cleanings and more.
+Here is some information that helps give you a better understanding of some of the commonly used types of anesthetics we use for pets.

 Sedation Before Anesthesia

-Injectable anesthetic agents fall into three main groups: barbiturates, dissociative anesthetics, and nonbarbiturate hypnotics.
-Each of these agents has its pros and cons.
+There are many different types of injectable anesthetic agents and we will cover a few common ones.
+Each of these agents have pros and cons.
 Talk to your veterinarian about the risks of using certain anesthetics for your cat's procedure.
 The doctor can ease your mind about the type of anesthetic that'll be used and why.

-There's always a potential risk when using any anesthesia.
+There are pros and cons to each of the injectable sedatives mentioned above.
+It's always a potential risk when using anesthesia for any pet no matter the age or condition.
+Still, anesthesia is an important part to allowing procedures that support the health, comfort and longevity of our pets.
 Ask your veterinarian to do a pre-anesthetic blood screening.
 This precaution will help your veterinarian determine the best anesthetic or combination of anesthetics for your cat.
-Ask your veterinarian for if your cat requires heart monitoring and/or oxygen assistance for additional safety during a procedure involving anesthesia.